Catching the ring width data underlying a plotted curve

 If you check the "Connect points" checkbox your points will be connected into a curve.
 You may check and uncheck repeatedly to see that your curve looks correct.

-Also, when there are multiple curves (e.g. two) in the same diagram, it is now possible to set out labels in CooRecorder at e.g. a certain year in both curves.
+Also, when there are multiple curves (e.g. two) in the same diagram, you might consider to set out labels in CooRecorder at e.g. a certain year in both curves.
 These labels are then transfered to the .wid files and should pop up at the same year when the two curves are plotted over each other by CDendro.
-This makes synchronization of the two curves much easier.
+This facilitates the synchronization of the two curves.

 Curves spanning over more than one page